ilyadev750/holidays_in_Russia_bot/README.md

 ## Key features and resolved problems

 - bot implemented on Russian and English languages
-- bot realized on Aiogramm
+- bot realized on Aiogram
 - bot consists of Python code and PostgreSQL database.
 Both of them are located in Docker containers.
 - keyboard and antiflood protection implemented
 - Alembic tool helped me to change database Model